|

 scrutinize your childhood and examine your memories

-of painful events to discover what you were really feeling then.
+of painful events to discover what you were really feeling then, as a child.

 Remember, your impulsive

-reactions to present injuries are the unconscious expression of the original
+reactions to present injuries are an unconscious reaction to the original emotions

-emotions and fantasies you experienced, but suppressed, in childhood.
+and fantasies you experienced, but suppressed, in childhood.
+This is what is meant

 |